nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 ```
 - The built-in `FormatConvertOp`, `InferenceOp`, and `SegmentationPostprocessorOp` operators are imported on lines `7`, `9`, and `10`.
 These 3 operators make up the preprocessing, inference, and postprocessing stages of our AI pipeline respectively.
 - The `UnboundedAllocator` resource is imported on line `13`.
 This is used by our application's operators for memory allocation.
 - The paths to the `identity` model are defined on lines `35-38`.
-This model passes it's input tensor to it's output, and  acts as a placeholder for this example.
+This model passes its input tensor to its output, and  acts as a placeholder for this example.
 - The directory of the video files are defined on line `40`.
 ````
 `````

-Next, we look at the operators and their parameters defined in the application yaml file.
+Next, we look at the operators and their parameters defined in the application YAML file.

 <!-- Note that NVIDIA's public user guide doesn't seem to support the `lineno-start` tag, such as `:lineno-start: 43` in the code block, so we are removing it. -->